 |

-A conflict of interest occurs when a member has any direct, indirect or deemed pecuniary interest involving an item to be discussed by the members of that council, committee, board or task force.
-For information on Conflicts of Interest, please see the Municipal Conflict of Interest Act.
+A conflict of interest occurs when a member has any direct, indirect or deemed pecuniary interest involving an item to be discussed by the members of that Council, committee, board or task force.
+For information on conflicts of interest, please see the Municipal Conflict of Interest Act.

-Submitting a Conflict of Interest Complaint |
+Submitting a Conflict-of-Interest Complaint |

-To submit a complaint regarding the Municipal Conflict of Interest Act you must download, complete and submit the City's Application for Inquiry Alleged Contravention of the Municipal Conflict of Interest Act.
-Please note, completed forms must be submitted in person to the Office of the City Clerk at City Hall.
-Complete instructions on completing and submitting the form are listed on the form. |
+To submit a complaint to the Integrity Commissioner under to the Municipal Conflict of Interest Act, you must download, complete and submit the City's Application for Inquiry - Alleged Contravention of the Municipal Conflict of Interest Act.
+Instructions on completing and submitting the form are listed on the form.
+Completed forms must be signed in front of a Commissioner for Affidavits, this service can be provided by the Office of the City Clerk on the third floor of City Hall. |

-Name | Meeting | Date | Item | Nature of Interest |
+Name | Meeting Type | Date | Item | Nature of Interest |

 ---|---|---|---|---|